rmitchellscott/rm-version-checker/README.md

 A tiny bash script to report the active and fallback reMarkable OS versions.

+Want to switch which partition the tablet boots from?
+Check out [my version switcher](https://github.com/rmitchellscott/rm-version-switcher)!

 ## Installation & Usage
 All commands should be run on the tablet.